crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/integrations/firewall.md

 | Don't forgot to [subscribe to a blocklist](/u/console/blocklists/subscription) to make the integration useful.

-Every product has his own way to handle external blocklists.
+Every product product has its way to handle external blocklists.
 We provide a simple URL to retrieve the IPs in a format that suits your needs.
 You can find the supported provider documentations and output format examples in the following array.

 :::info
  Some providers have technical limits on the number of IPs they can pull at once.
 That's why we recommand to monitor the number of IPS returned by the integration and use the pagination feature if needed.